 After you’ve located your space, spread a large sheet over the anchor piece of furniture, like the back of a sofa or the top of a table.
 In my house we’ve used our piano.

 Handy tip: if you are using the back of a sofa as an anchor, use a fitted sheet to hold it more securely.

 Spread out the sheet and drape it over other pieces of furniture.
 Use additional sheets and blankets to add more room in the fort.
 You can either overlap the sheets as they drape over the anchors, or secure them with clothespins or tape (you can also anchor down the corners and sides with heavy objects or books, although it’s not recommended as they could be pulled down on the kids as they play).

 Bring in chairs or a tall support of some kind to prop up the middle of the sheet.
 You can use a tripod, a bar stool, or another sofa.
 Avoid using lamps or other objects that may easily fall over.
 Wherever you see sags in the sheets, simply bring in another chair or support to get the sheet to the desired height.

 For advanced builders only: Mount removable 3M hooks in the ceiling, drop string from them, and attach clothespins or potato chip clips to the end of the string.
 Then clip the blanket or sheet to the clips in order to create a floating ceiling.

 Once the roof is up, use the extra blankets or pillows to fill in the gaps.
 You may not get every gap covered—no worries, just use that gap as another door or window.

 Stock it with necessary supplies.
-This will include whatever age appropriate toys or items your kids want: stuffed animals, sleeping bags, flashlights, puzzles, flat screen TV with DVD player, cold beer and pretzels (oh wait — those last few are my supplies).
+This will include whatever age appropriate toys or items your kids want: stuffed animals, sleeping bags, flashlights, puzzles, flat screen TV with DVD player, cold beer and pretzels (oh wait—those last few are mine).
 You get the idea.